TomKrauss/pks-edit/doc/manual/macro_language.md

 - `~`, `!~` _matches_ / _does_not_match_ operator.
 Can be used to match a string with a regular expression (`"aa" ~ "[a]+"`)
 - multiplier `*` stringOrChar - can be applied on character and string arguments and creates a resulting string containing multiplier occurrences of the string passed.
 - `[numOrRange]` - can be used to get a single char of a string or a range of characters. "hello"[1] will result in 'e' and "hello"[0..3] will result in "hel".

+Operators can also be used on `string[]` type values:

+- array `+` string append a string to the array and return a new array.
+- array `+` array2 append an array2 to the 1st array.
+- array`[0]` return the first element of an array
+- array`[range]` returns the elements matching range.
+Using a range of 1..8..2 (range starting from one including 8 with an increment of 2) will extract elements 2, 4, 6, 8.
 **PKSMacroC** also allows to use the typical C assignment shorthand notations such as

 - `i++`, `i--` increment or decrement operators